SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/index.md

 * `precision` - optional int.
 Precision in meters.
 * `gsm_lbs` - optional boolean. `true` if location detected by GSM LBS.
 * `parking` - optional boolean. `true` if point does not belong to track.
+* `buffered` - optional boolean. `true` if point was saved in device memory and transferred to server later.

 #### errors